How To Ease Your Skin Issue By Starting With Your Gut

 A few months ago, I saw a 24-year-old patient who struggled with acne.
 Since adolescence, she had tried "nearly everything" to get rid of this skin condition that destroyed her self-confidence.
 Countless visits to dermatologists, expensive skin care regimens, and several courses of antibiotics had created a few minor improvements, yet she still had acne.

 You might wonder why this patient with acne would visit a medical doctor who specializes in gut health.
 But the reality is, everything connects with a healthy gut, including your skin.
-In my practice, I often see patients struggling with inflammatory skin disorders including acne vulgaris, atopic dermatitis, and psoriasis.
+In my practice, I often see patients struggling with inflammatory skin disorders1 including acne vulgaris, atopic dermatitis, and psoriasis.

 The gut-skin connection is more intricately connected than you might imagine.
-About 7 to 11% of people with inflammatory bowel disease (IBD), for instance, have psoriasis.
+About 7 to 11% of people with inflammatory bowel disease (IBD), for instance, have psoriasis1.
 Gut inflammation eventually can become systemic inflammation.
-And that, along with oxidative stress, blood sugar imbalances, and other problems, can all show up on your skin—especially if you are genetically predisposed to these conditions.
+And that, along with oxidative stress, blood sugar imbalances, and other problems2, can all show up on your skin—especially if you are genetically predisposed to these conditions.

 The types of patients I see are usually fed up with invasive procedures and expensive topical medications that temporarily cure the symptom but not the underlying problem.
 They don't want to keep taking pharmaceutical drugs, including antibiotics, to treat skin problems like acne, which disrupts the gut microbiome.
 Common culprits for these skin conditions are food sensitivities.
 For my patient with acne, a major problem was dairy.
 Her food journal revealed skim milk in her breakfast cereal and low-fat ice cream before bed.